SceneForge-Studio/SceneForge-Server-Unity-SDK/README.md

 Known issues and limitations from those packages are present in this one, but won't be a problem for SceneForge usage.

-**Then, once that is set up, you can download and install this package.**
+**Then, once that is set up, you can download and install *this* package.**

 Usage
 -----------
 You can use each of the above packages individually with no trouble, but the SceneForge component provides a more streamlined solution.
-Additionally, using the original Klak NDI plugin won't support tracking data from SceneForge Server.
+Additionally, if using the original Klak NDI plugin, you'll have to set up your own tracking solution using the NDI's MetaData.

 Simply attach the **SceneForge Server** component to any object in your scene.
 You can have multiple **SceneForge Server** components in your scene that operate independently of each other, but ensure that they are each on their own GameObject.

 ![image](https://user-images.githubusercontent.com/40009793/191862257-a8b38e76-e324-413d-a7de-1f7ad77e107f.png)

 - **Source Type**: You can select a source type:  NDI or Spout.
+(Disabled on Play Mode)
 - **Source Name**: You can enter an input source name, or choose from a list of detected sources.
 - **Target Renderer**:  You can choose a target mesh renderer to output the source.
 - - When a target renderer is specified, you can enter a shader property to override.
-By default, this value is set to `_MainTex`, but you may need to change it depending on the desired effect and shader.
+By default, this value is set to `_BaseMap`, but you may need to change it depending on the desired effect and shader.
 - **Tracking Type**:  This allows you to choose what type of tracking you will be using.
 This section is only shown if you are using NDI.
 - - You can choose between `None`, `Body`, or `Mobile`.
 - - - `Body` Requires your transform to be set up in a certain way, while `Mobile` will move the desired transform by the recieved translation.
 More info about tracking is below.